"... a French city flowering alone out of a tropical swamp" —Osbert Sitwell

 |SAIGON or HO CHI MINH CITY?

 Actually, it's both.
 Locals will call it by either, but usually Saigon.
-The central district 1 is also known as Saigon, and the airport code for the city remains "SGN."
-Officially, the town is "Tan Pho Ho Chi Minh," Tan Pho meaning city.
+The central, historic area, officially known as District 1 ("Quan mot"), is also known as Saigon, and the airport code for the city remains "SGN."
+Officially, following the war, the city is "Tan Pho Ho Chi Minh," Tan Pho meaning city.
 You may also encounter the French term "Ho Chi Minh Ville."
 However, you can't go wrong with either (ironically, it's typically non-natives who will correct you, not Vietnamese).

 Ho Chi Minh City hasn't stuck, even with officialdom — it's Saigon Tourism you'll see on the sign, not Ho Chi Minh City Tourism.
 Because of the failure of the general populace to embrace the name Ho Chi Minh City, the authorities have compromised, dubbing the central district Saigon.